 There are three concentric circles in recognizing the existence of various English language users [4].
-First, the inner circle is identical for English users as teak speakers or English as the dominant language; like in the UK, America, Canada, Australia and New Zealand.
+First, the inner circle interest in the inner circle interest in the UK, America, Canada, Australia and New Zealand.
 Second, the outer circle refers to a country that uses English as an institutional communication tool - in educational institutions, government, and others - such as India, Nigeria, Pakistan, Singapore, South Africa, Zambia.
-Third, expanding circles consist of countries that use English for specific purposes - for example, English is only used for the development of science and technology, diplomatic relations - as in countries like China, Indonesia, Japan, Korea and Nepal.
+Third, expanding circles consist of countries that use English for specific purposes - for example, English is only used for the development of science and technology, diplomatic relations - as in countries like China, Indonesia, Japan, 1990ca and Nepal.
 The three concepts are concepts for terms that have been known as teak speakers, English as a second language (ESL), and English as a foreign language (EFL).